georged/enabler/content/post/introduction.md

 Tip of the day and audio are much more personalised and intricate affairs.
 In the hindsight, we should've taken care of our individual identities better, especially on tip of the day.

-We did chat about the importance of individual identities on [CRM MVP Podcast](http://crmmvppodcast.com/episode-55-building-your-personal-brand-like-an-mvp).
-That's ironic considering that a lot of my work is done under the name of Tîpp Jäår.
+We did chat about the importance of individual identities on [CRM MVP Podcast](http://crmmvppodcast.com/episode-55-building-your-personal-brand-like-an-mvp) (I have no idea why we didn't talk about it on our own podcast, probably because Joel didn't offer me a drink).
+The irony of me blabbing about the identity importance is not lost on me, considering that a lot of my work is done under the name of Tîpp Jäår.
 But I hope to change some of that with the blog you're reading right now.

 ## Advice

+### On MVP program

 Microsoft MVP program is great.
 For a lot of MVPs, myself included, that became our second family, the professional one.
 The program has been getting a lot of publicity and people want to "join in" or, rather "how do I become an MVP".
 There are blog posts and videos on the subject like "top 13 tricks to becoming a Microsoft MVP", "the bulletproof path to MVPdom", "milking MVP status of your employees", and many others.